GeminiDRSoftware/DRAGONS/astrodata/doc/docscripts/source/creatingADescriptor.rst

 The DescriptorList.py
 @@@@@@@@@@@@@@@@@@@@@@

-The ``DescriptorList.py`` file contains  a list of descriptors.
-The entries declared by declaring "DD" objects that gives at the least the name of the descriptor, and in more advanced cases also other descriptor related meta-data.
+The ``DescriptorList.py`` file contains  a list of descriptors definitions.
+The entries
+declared must at least declare the name of the new descriptor function.
+The infrastructure will use these names to create a bridge between AstroData instances and the type-specific descriptor functions.

 Adding a New Descriptor to the configuration involves: